geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 }
 ```

-Our entry is passed as `param_2` to the `FUN_00101169` function as an argument.
+Our entry is passed as `param_2` to the `FUN_00101169` function.
 This function will check if the entry is indeed 16 characters long :

 ```C
     sVar3 = strlen(*(char **)(param_2 + 8));